-EC 408.
+EC 408W.
 Economics Seminar

-Prerequisites: EC 201, EC 202, EC 306 or EC 316; Senior status or permission of the instructor
+Prerequisites: EC 201, EC 202, EC 306 or EC 316, EC 317 (concurrent); Senior status or permission of the instructor

 A capstone experience providing integration and synthesis of subject areas pertinent to the major.
 Emphasis will be on application of theory to practical problems.
 Offered upon sufficient demand.